return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     0 on success or a negative error code on failure.

+verify_crc_source

+    verifies the source of CRC checksums of frames before setting the source for CRC and during crc open.
+Source parameter can be NULL while disabling crc source.

+    This callback is optional if the driver does not support any CRC generation functionality.

+    RETURNS:

+    0 on success or a negative error code on failure.

+get_crc_sources

+    Driver callback for getting a list of all the available sources for CRC generation.
+This callback depends upon verify_crc_source, So verify_crc_source callback should be implemented before implementing this.
+Driver can pass full list of available crc sources, this callback does the verification on each crc-source before passing it to userspace.

+    This callback is optional if the driver does not support exporting of possible CRC sources list.

+    RETURNS:

+    a constant character pointer to the list of all the available CRC sources.
+On failure driver should return NULL. count should be updated with number of sources in list. if zero we don't process any source from the list.

 atomic_print_state

     If driver subclasses \ :c:type:`struct drm_crtc_state <drm_crtc_state>`\ , it should implement